decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 Minting is the process of creating the actual non-fungible tokens (NFTs) based on the items you’ve uploaded to the Wearables Editor.

+As with selling items in primary sales, you will not be able to mint any items within a collection until the review process is complete.
+If your collection is still under review, you will see the tag **“Under Review”** appended to your collection.
+After it has been reviewed and approved, the tag will change to **“Published”**, and you can begin minting your items manually.

 #### Item rarities

 When you publish a collection, each item in that collection has a **rarity**.
 This rarity is set by you when you upload an item, and is recorded in a smart contract.
 Rarities limit the total supply, or **stock**, that you can mint of any particular item.

-The available rarities, and the maximum stock provided by each, are:
+The available rarities, and the maximum supply provided by each, are:

 | Rarity    | Limit  |
 | --------- | ------ |